How to complain about broadband

 All providers should have a complaints policy or procedure on their site which lists the ways in which you can contact them and how a complaint should be handled.

 Typically you’ll have the option of emailing, calling or writing.
-If you’re having trouble finding the details call the regular customer service number and explain you want to make a complaint, but in this situation you should also request details of their complaints procedure to make sure you follow it correctly and reduce the chance of a grievance being dismissed on a technicality.
+If you’re having trouble finding the details call the regular customer service number and explain you want to make a complaint.
+Also request details of their complaints procedure to make sure you follow it correctly and reduce the chance of a grievance being dismissed on a technicality.

 They should always attempt to resolve the complaint during initial contact.
-If calling you may be given various options for rectifying the situation right there on the phone.
+You may be given various options for rectifying the situation right there on the phone.

 If this does not result in a satisfactory outcome it might be time to take it up the chain.